• Skip to main content

 Why did my muffins sink in the middle?

 Muffins can sink in the middle if they aren't cooked long enough, or if the oven door is opened before they are done.
-Don't open the oven door to peek until at least 30 to 35 minutes, muffins need consistent heat.
-These muffins need longer to bake than most muffins, about 35 to 40 minutes.
+Don't open the oven door to peek until at least 35 minutes, muffins need consistent heat.
+These muffins need longer to bake than most muffins, about 35 to 45 minutes.
 Make sure your oven is preheated and allow muffins to cool in the pan before handling.

 Can I make these muffins nut-free to take to school?